Posts Tagged ‘Portraits’

 Lighting the model in portraits

-This post is for my portrait student in our discussion about lighting for portraits.
+This post is for my portrait student in our discussion about lighting the model for portraits.
 I quickly pasted together a few examples to explain myself better.

-The classic 3/4 view, light on both sides of the face with a strong ‘Van Dyck Z’.
+The classic 3/4 view in portrait lighting.
+Light on both sides of the face with a strong ‘Van Dyck Z’.
 Painter stands between the window and the model:

-I couldn’t find good historic examples of the high light-source, raccoon effect which is popular today.
+I couldn’t find good historic examples of the high light-source, raccoon effect which is popular today in portrait painting.
 There are more lighting possibilities than just these four, but I figure this is a good start.

 Someone sent me this link to a tutorial on lighting, one of the better ones I’ve seen.